For Proprietors, Professionals & Partners. Comprehensive filing for business income, audits, and capital gains. Simplify your compliance today.

 Taxpayers opting for presumptive schemes must file ITR-4, not ITR-3.
 Therefore, individuals using ITR-3 must maintain proper books and report actual profits and losses from their business or profession.

 Filing ITR-3 requires accurate reporting and compliance with income tax provisions.
 Even experienced professionals and business owners can make avoidable errors that may lead to notices, penalties, or delayed refunds.
-Here are the most frequent mistakes you must steer clear of:

 Get guided support from our tax professionals to accurately file your ITR-3.
 We ensure compliance, proper income classification, and timely filing to avoid penalties or rejections.